 What to look for: Make sure you are getting everything you need.
 Some companies will call just a speaker set “home theater in a box.”
 But that’s incomplete if you don’t already have a receiver.
 Also, check the number of connections the receiver offers.
 Make sure you have enough HDMI inputs to match the number of devices you need to connect.
 It’s also a good idea to check reviews to see how other people rate the sound quality.

-Buying audio separately also lets you ease into home audio, as well.
+Buying home audio separates also allows you to ease into home audio, as well.
 For example, you could get a surround sound receiver and simply add two speakers instead of a full surround sound configuration, saving you a bit of money, but leaving the option to add to it later.
 We see deals on speakers all the time.
-You could match this Yamaha Receiver for $280 to these Polk bookshelf speakers for $50, giving you a good audio package for under $350.
+For example, you could find a great deal on a Yamaha receiver (look for something around the $280 price point for a good deal) and a pair of bookshelf speakers for around $50, giving you a good audio package for under $350.

 What to look for: Again, make sure the receiver has the connection you need for all your devices.
 Also, don’t worry about it having WiFi or Bluetooth if you have devices like an Apple TV that already support wireless streaming.
 While receivers with wireless tech are nice, sometimes you’re paying for redundancy.
 When it comes to speakers, just make sure that whatever you buy matches the power rating of the receiver.
 If you buy a receiver that can output 100 watts per channel, make sure your speakers can handle it.